JimBlizzard/dotnetcoreinaks/README.md

 The App is based on [MiniBlog.Core by Mads Kristensen](https://github.com/madskristensen/Miniblog.Core)

+The ultimate goal is to
+1. Run Miniblog.Core safely and securely in AKS.
+(All proper network / security / healt checks / secrets management / yada yada yada) in place.
+1. Deploy updates to the engine in AKS through GitHub CI/CD pipelines, which will include container scans, etc., using blue/green pattern.
+1. The Docker image will be stored in the Azure Container Registry.
+1. And other things. . .

-For now I'll document my efforts along the way, here in the MD file.
+For now I'll document my efforts along the way here in the MD file.
 Once I get the engine up & running in AKS I'll start documenting things there.

 ## prerequisites